Note: This post was originally published in June 2016 and has been updated for accuracy.

 ** We also recommend showing the Ruler

-If the file is too large or is taking too long to upload, you may place your order without the image and upload your image to our FTP (http://www.canvasmemoirspro.com/ftp/) and note your order number
+If the file is too large or is taking too long to upload, you may place your order by using the image’s thumbnail version and note under Special Instructions that the file will be submitted via WeTransfer.
+Send the actual image using WeTransfer to [email protected] and indicate your order number.

 Tutorial for Image Wrap Canvas